The data controller for your data

 The type of personal information collected from you is as follows:

-- Contact details; including name, address, email address, telephone number, etc.
+- contact details - including name, address, email address, telephone number, and so on

 Special category data

-We may also collect special category of personal data that may include:
+We may also collect special category of personal data that may include physical or mental health details.

 Who we’ll share your data with